Sports Premium Funding

 Through the Premier Sport programme:

 - All children understand the importance of correct preparation before sessions and can explain why they wear certain clothes for certain activities and why we tie hair, remove earrings etc

 - We rarely have children saying they don’t want to do PE and those who cannot take part enjoy being involved with scoring and session management.

 - The older children are capable of working together to create, organise and manage their own mini activities with scoring and rules.

 - They can very quickly set-up and put away activities, taking responsibility for their own equipment and helping others.

-- The lunchtime staff report that the children clearly have a greater understanding of correct and safe use of equipment and spend more time using said equipment and facilities correctly because they now know how to.
-It has been noted that some children who had previously been under achievers at sport and had a poor mental relationship with it have come to enjoy the sessions as much as any other pupils.
+- Children, who have previously been under achievers at sport and had a poor mental relationship with it, have come to enjoy the sessions as much as any other pupils.

 - The vast majority of children now see themselves as part of a team and understand how breaking rules and slowing sessions down effects everyone and is disrespectful to the rest of the group and the adult(s).

 - The pupils accept that sport involves a combination of luck, teamwork, individual brilliance, mistakes, bad refereeing decisions to name a few .They can accept defeat and be gracious winners, abide by the referee’s decision at all times and appreciate that without the other team(s) there wouldn’t be a match at all so thank them for a good game.